godotalgorithm/mc2err/README.md

 This library is still in a pre-alpha state, and the main purpose of the repository at the moment is to test/demonstrate the Python interface for the library.

-`install.py` to compile and install the C library and its Python bindings.
+`setup.py` to compile and install the C library and its Python bindings (requires the C Foreign Function Interface package).

 `example.py` is a basic demonstration of how the library is intended to be used.

 Preliminary functionality should be operational in early 2021.